masagrator/FPSLocker-Warehouse/README.md

 PATCH AVAILABILITY<br>
 ✝️ - patch is not possible to create<br>
 ❌ - patch not available<br>
 ✅ - patch available (click on it for file).
-If it has ➕ next to it, it means additional mod installation is required.
+If it has ➕ next to it, it means additional mod installation is advised.
 Read DETAILS.<br>
 ◯ - this version doesn't need a patch

 ---